Sorion/gps-sim/README.md

 You need nodejs to run this app.

-Once need is installed clone this repo.
+Once node is installed clone this repo.

 If your are on windows find the line in app.js that contains `COM29` and replace it with your desired port.